AbrarAlanazi/AIEduBot/README.md

 ## 🧑‍💻 Author

-Developed by EchoLogic Grop
+Developed by EchoLogic Group
  [Abrar Alanazi
- Albandari Altalh] as part of the Ironhack Final Project — 2025 AI Engineer Bootcamp.
+ & Albandari Altalh] as part of the Ironhack Final Project — 2025 AI Engineer Bootcamp.
 Feel free to contribute, fork, or reach out for collaborations.